danb-cws/public_site/README.md

 - ~~Dev/Prod switch~~

-**Please note this is currently on the freebie Heroku plan which can take a few seconds to spin up!**
+**Please note this is currently on the freebie Heroku plan which can take 20 seconds to spin up if it has been idle 30 mins!**